 We understand that the success of this work requires our personal leadership and focused influence, as well as the commitment and resources of our respective organizations.
 We further commit to a constancy of purpose, to ensure that we achieve the aims we set out to accomplish together.”

-Health systems in the Minnesota Health Collaborative include Allina Health, CentraCare Health, Children’s Minnesota, Essentia Health, Fairview Health Services, HealthPartners, Hennepin County Medical Center, Hutchinson Health, Mayo Clinic, North Memorial Health, Ridgeview Medical Center, UCare, and University of Minnesota Health/University of Minnesota Physicians.
+Health systems in the Minnesota Health Collaborative currently include Allina Health, CentraCare Health, Children’s Hospitals and Clinics of Minnesota, Essentia Health, Fairview Health Services, HealthPartners, Hennepin County Medical Center, Hutchinson Health, Mayo Clinic, Medica, North Memorial Health, Ridgeview Medical Center, Sanford Health, UCare, and University of Minnesota Health/University of Minnesota Physicians.